Financial Inclusion & Beyond Live Event

 10 a.m. – 12 p.m.
 PT

-The San Francisco Fed’s Fintech team will be hosting a live virtual event considering insights from around the world in the use of technology and public policy to promote financial health and inclusion.
-The event marks the release of Financial Inclusion & Beyond, the fourth season of our Pacific Exchanges podcast with a panel of four experts who appear in the series.
-We’ll discuss their lessons learned from the COVID-19 crisis and how the pandemic has underscored the importance of building inclusive financial systems that enable everyone’s financial health and promote equal opportunities.
-We hope to see you all there!
+The San Francisco Fed’s Fintech team hosted a live virtual event considering insights from around the world in the use of technology and public policy to promote financial health and inclusion.
+The event marked the release of Financial Inclusion & Beyond, the fourth season of our Pacific Exchanges podcast, with a panel of four experts who appear in the series.
+We discussed their lessons learned from the COVID-19 crisis and how the pandemic has underscored the importance of building inclusive financial systems that enable everyone’s financial health and promote equal opportunities.

 About our speakers